babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 # The Article (in progress):
 To be added...
 Stay tuned 😎

 In this article, I would like to answer a few questions regarding Bento.
-If you are a new person in the team and you have questions like: **"What is Bento?"**, **"Why do we use it?"**, **"How should I use it?"**, **"What's a renderable?"** then the article is for you.
+If you are a new person in the team and you have questions like:
+- **"What is Bento?"**,
+- **"Why do we use it?"**,
+- **"How should I use it?"**,
+- **"What's a renderable?"**

+then the article is for you.
+However, I assume you are already kind of familiar with our Architecture.

 ## What and why?
 First of all, Bento is our **internal library** which allows us to write UI code in a declarative way.
 This makes it faster to write the UI code.